NovaLynxie/CoraBot_Main/README.md

 This will start the setup utility, follow the on-screen prompts to complete the bot setup process.
 (Not yet implemented!)
 **IMPORTANT!!**
 **Privileged intents are required for the bot to start.
 Check you have it enabled for your bot user before starting or the bot WILL crash!**

+## Privileged Intents
+Privileged intents at this time are presence and server members intents, both are required for the dashboard utilities to work.
+_A new intent, message content, is planned to be established in April 2022, this change will be applied as soon as the intent becomes available._

 ## YouTube music support (IMPORTANT)
 This bot will not support music playback from YouTube links going forward.